 - Advisor, PLNU Science and Religion Club, 2015 – present

-- Advisory Committee, Gordon Research Conference: Undergraduate Biology Education Research, 2014 – 2016
+- Advisory Board Member, Gordon Research Conference for Undergraduate Biology Education Research, 2014 – present

 - Journal Article Reviewer, Teaching in Ecology Education, CBE–Life Sciences Education, Bioscience, ASA’s Perspectives on Science and Christian Faith, Science Education Forum